 The Juvenile Assessment Center (JAC) is a 24/7 facility which provides booking, assessment, and bonding services as well as providing secure lodging for up to twenty youth aged 11-17.

 You will learn to supervise youth brought into the 24/7 Boulder facility by local law enforcement.
 Once trained you will assist in conducting intake assessments that include pre-trial release planning.
 Provide courtroom escorts and assist in crisis intervention when necessary.
 Maintain record keeping systems including Tiburon, logbook and court results.
 Interact with outside agencies on behalf of juveniles and the JAC.
 On-going training includes:

 *motivational interviewing *crisis intervention and prevention *database training

 Requirements: Must be at least 21 years old and have a serious desire to work in the juvenile criminal justice system.

 Previous experience working with youth and/or families is preferred.
 Be able to set appropriate boundaries and be firm but fair.

 Clear, good communication skills; be willing to take initiative and also work within a team.

 Must pass a criminal background check and be fingerprinted.
-No one will be accepted who has a DUI/DWAI conviction within the last five years.
+No one will be accepted who has a DUI/DWAI or MIP conviction within the last five years.